Rural Health Insurance Outreach and Enrollment

 Where can I continue to get up-to-date and rural-specific information related to Health Insurance Outreach and Enrollment?

-The federal Office of Rural Health Policy (ORHP) shares information relevant to ACA implementation in rural communities, including health insurance outreach, education, and enrollment issues, in several ways:
+The Federal Office of Rural Health Policy (FORHP) shares information relevant to ACA implementation in rural communities, including health insurance outreach, education, and enrollment issues, in several ways:

-- Office Hours Calls – Weekly calls support rural health stakeholders and ORHP grantees through the initial open enrollment period.
+- Office Hours Calls – Weekly calls support rural health stakeholders and FORHP grantees through the initial open enrollment period.
 Recordings of past calls can be accessed through the website.

 - Weekly emails – Are sent with ACA updates and resources that are geared towards rural communities.
 To sign up for the list, email FSORHP-ACAQuestions@hrsa.gov.

-- Rural-specific contact - For any questions, issues or to share stories from the field, feel free to contact the ORHP ACA Team at ORHP-ACAQuestions@hrsa.gov.
+- Rural-specific contact - For any questions, issues or to share stories from the field, feel free to contact the FORHP ACA Team at ORHP-ACAQuestions@hrsa.gov.